 3. Guest Post

-We have covered guest posts as a strategy to build an audience and get traffic to your blog in various past articles.
 You can try to drive traffic directly to a related article on your own website, which you link within the guest article.
-This only works if the topic of the guest posts and the post on your on website are closely related and add value to each other.
+This only works if the topic of the guest posts and the post on your own website are closely related and add value to each other.
 Plus some hosting blogs are not very fond of links to your own website within the guest post you submit.

 Again the key to your success lies in the targeting.
 Choose blogs for your guest posting efforts that are closely related to your own niche.